Yleisnero/tuw-masters-stuff/Digital Forensics/digital-forensics_summary.md

 ### Reports and argumentation
-- A „Gutachten“ (expert witness report) is a fact-based reconstruction of an expert about a certain question/problem
+- A Gutachten (expert witness report) is a fact-based reconstruction of an expert about a certain question/problem
 - Purpose is forensic reporting and enabling the judge to establish the truth
 - No legal obligations or restrictions in the private sector, but professional standards apply and liability for wrongful reporting
 - Generally all relevant facts included in a report have to be proven (Apart from obvious or publicly well know facts)